 Use the 'Sleep' function to set your Sonos speaker to turn itself off after a set amount of time.
 Ideal if you want 30 minutes of rain sounds to help you drift off.

 And you can set the 'Alarm' function on the Sonos app to wake up to your favourite music or internet radio station at a given time.

-Ask the powers that be at Sonos for the best way to upgrade your sound, and they'll say – the completely free – Sonos Trueplay.
-Use the Trueplay room calibration to fine-tune your Sonos speakers to your space.
-It's available on the Sonos app but only on iOS - so you'll need an Apple device to give it a whirl.
+Ask the powers that be at Sonos for the best way to upgrade your sound, and they'll say (the completely free) Sonos Trueplay.
+You can use the Trueplay room calibration to fine-tune your Sonos speakers to your space.
+It's available on the Sonos app but only on iOS (7 and above), so you'll need an Apple device to give it a whirl.

 If you're using a Sonos Connect or Sonos Port then you can take advantage of the digital output and add a dedicated external DAC to take care of the crucial digital-to-analogue conversion.
 Arcam's SonLink was built especially for that purpose, though it's now pretty hard to find, so we'd suggest you instead choose from our round-up of the best DACs to find an upgrade option.

 Streaming services don't have to mean low-quality compressed music anymore.
 CD-quality, lossless streaming services such as Amazon Music, Deezer and Tidal are now available – and available on Sonos.
 Hi-res 24-bit quality is now even available thanks to recent support of Amazon Music HD and Qobuz, so long as you're a subscriber of the hi-res-inclusive tiers.
 Sadly, the hi-res streaming tiers on Tidal and Apple Music are not supported.